Blog 12 min read

-This blog was originally posted on 3rd November, 2025.
+This blog was originally posted on 3rd November 2025, and was updated on 19th January 2026.
 Further regulatory developments may have occurred after publication.
 To keep up-to-date with the latest compliance news, sign up to our newsletter.

 AUTHORED BY HANNAH JANKNECHT, REGULATORY COMPLIANCE SPECIALIST, COMPLIANCE & RISKS